sofiadahl/Design_and_Analysis_of_Experiments/README.md

 student to reflect on why some things need to be taken into account when planning data collection.
 It should be possible to follow and do most of the
 "think-and-do" try outs without particular skills in python or mathematics.

+Thanks to Prithvi Kantan for proofreading, helpful comments and suggestions.